 About our CBC Swansea Physio, Sports Injury and Pelvic Pain Clinic

 .
-The clinic is based at the Swansea Wellbeing Centre, with ample free street parking and so well located to allow access for the whole of the Swansea Bay area.
+The clinics are based at the Swansea Wellbeing Centre and our second clinic can be found on Mumbles Road in the Dental spa, with ample free parking and so well located to allow access for the whole of the Swansea Bay area.
 We deliver physiotherapy (hands-on musculoskeletal physiotherapy), sports injury rehab, sports massage therapy, acupuncture and dry needling, pelvic pain and pelvic rehabilitation for men and women (post pregnancy pelvic floor weakness).
-We also fit Fornthotics in-sole solutions for foot pain and lower limb dysfunction.
-We are one of very few clinics to use diagnostic ultrasound scanning for both musculoskeletal and pelvic pain rehab.
+We also fit Formthotics in-sole solutions for foot pain and lower limb dysfunction.
+We are one of very few clinics to use diagnostic ultrasound scanning for both musculoskeletal, tendon pain and pelvic pain rehab.

 Physiotherapists are the right clinicians to consult for diagnosis and treatment if you are in pain.
 You can read about Physiotherapy here and if you are thinking there is a difference between different practitioners then you can read about the similarities between Physiotherapists, chiropractors and osteopaths here.

 Physiotherapists at Core Body Clinic, Swansea.